FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-2/README.md

 Building a Debian package properly involves many different tools and concepts that build on top of each other.
 You have already been introduced to the lowest-level tool -- `dpkg-deb` -- in tutorial 1.
 In this tutorial we will teach you how to use a higher-level tool called `dpkg-buildpackage`, which uses dpkg-deb under the hood.

-The way we teach dpkg-buildpackage in this tutorial is not entirely the proper way to use it, but it's the easiest to learn.
-In later tutorials we teach more proper ways.

 **Table of contents**

  * [Why dpkg-buildpackage?](#why-dpkg-buildpackage)